quantumlib/Cirq/docs/google/devices.md

 Symbols are extremely useful for constructing parameterized circuits (see above).
 However, only some sympy formulas can be serialized for network transport to the engine.
-Currently, only linear combinations of symbols are supported.
+Currently, sums and products of symbols, including linear combinations, are supported.
 See `cirq.google.arg_func_langs` for details.

 The sympy library is also infamous for being slow, so avoid using complicated formulas if you care about performance.
 Avoid using parameter resolvers that have formulas in them.